-ENSP 111: Poverty, Development, and Conservation in Belize
+ENSP 111: Conservation, Sustainable Development, and Tourism in Ecuador and the Galapagos

 The International Environmental Seminar enables students to gain an appreciation of the ecological and social aspects of environmental issues through an intense immersion experience in a developing country.
 Students will explore aspects of sustainable development and environmental justice within a specific national context.
 In general, discussion topics will include tropical ecology, the politics of land use, the effects of conflict on environmental systems, and the interaction between economic development and sustainability.

 AOI: Community Engaged Learning, Global and Cultural Understand, J-Term Travel Seminar, International & Multicultural, and Honors Track Elective

 Kosovo is a new country that declared its independence from Serbia in 2008, and was formally recognized by the United Nations in 2017.
 Its geographic location—a land-locked region of mildly rolling valleys of farmland surrounded by mountains— meant that it has been both isolated and invaded throughout its history.
 This course will investigate how the political, religious, cultural, linguistic, and economic traditions of Kosovo are represented in contemporary efforts to formulate past, present, and future Kosovar identities and attempt to resolve historically-pernicious conflicts.

 Iberian Penisula (Portugal/Spain/Morocco)